Rapfff/jajapy/README.md

 # pyjaja

 ## Introduction
-`pyjaja` is a python librairy implementing the **Baum-Welch** algorithm on various kinds of Markov models.
+`pyjaja` is a python library implementing the **Baum-Welch** algorithm on various kinds of Markov models.
 **Warning** `pyjaja` is still a WIP.

 ## Main features